ar-io/ar-io-grants/README.md

 Payments are usually processed within 14 days.
 Payments are made in ARIO to the wallet specified in the Grant Application.
 The exchange rate for ARIO will be calculated based on the price of ARIO on coingecko at time of payment.

 Grant applications can be amended by the Grants Committee.
 However, this necessitates a reevaluation by the committee.

+#### Grant Modification and Termination Clause

+The Grants Committee reserves the right to amend, reduce, or terminate any grant or milestone - regardless of prior approval - if submitted work is determined to be inaccurate, misaligned with expectations, or consistently below quality standards.

+This includes the right to halt future work and funding if the Committee deems continued development unproductive or non-impactful to the AR.IO Network.
+All decisions will be communicated clearly to the grantee with reasoning provided.

 ---